samuel-jimenez/GramEditor/docs/src/languages/python.md

 }
 ```

-See: [Working with Language Servers](https://zed.dev/docs/configuring-languages#working-with-language-servers) for more information about how to enable and disable language servers.
+See: [Working with Language Servers](https://tehanu.liten.app/docs/configuring-languages#working-with-language-servers) for more information about how to enable and disable language servers.

 ### Basedpyright

-[basedpyright](https://docs.basedpyright.com/latest/) is the primary Python language server in Zed beginning with Zed v0.204.0.
+[basedpyright](https://docs.basedpyright.com/latest/) is the primary Python language server in Tehanu beginning with Tehanu v0.204.0.
 It provides core language server functionality like navigation (go to definition/find all references) and type checking.
 Compared to Pyright, it adds support for additional language server features (like inlay hints) and checking rules.

-Note that while basedpyright in isolation defaults to the `recommended` [type-checking mode](https://docs.basedpyright.com/latest/benefits-over-pyright/better-defaults/#typecheckingmode), Zed configures it to use the less-strict `standard` mode by default, which matches the behavior of Pyright.
-You can set the type-checking mode for your project using the `typeCheckingMode` setting in `pyrightconfig.json` or `pyproject.toml`, which will override Zed's default.
+Note that while basedpyright in isolation defaults to the `recommended` [type-checking mode](https://docs.basedpyright.com/latest/benefits-over-pyright/better-defaults/#typecheckingmode), Tehanu configures it to use the less-strict `standard` mode by default, which matches the behavior of Pyright.
+You can set the type-checking mode for your project using the `typeCheckingMode` setting in `pyrightconfig.json` or `pyproject.toml`, which will override Tehanu's default.
 Read on more for more details about how to configure basedpyright.

 #### Basedpyright Configuration

 basedpyright reads configuration options from two different kinds of sources:

-- Language server settings ("workspace configuration"), which must be configured per-editor (using `settings.json` in Zed's case) but apply to all projects opened in that editor
+- Language server settings ("workspace configuration"), which must be configured per-editor (using `settings.json` in Tehanu's case) but apply to all projects opened in that editor
 - Configuration files (`pyrightconfig.json`, `pyproject.toml`), which are editor-independent but specific to the project where they are placed

 As a rule of thumb, options that are only relevant when using basedpyright from an editor must be set in language server settings, and options that are relevant even if you're running it [as a command-line tool](https://docs.basedpyright.com/latest/configuration/command-line/) must be set in configuration files.
 Settings related to inlay hints are examples of the first category, and the [diagnostic category](https://docs.basedpyright.com/latest/configuration/config-files/#diagnostic-categories) settings are examples of the second category.